MartTave/DoorsManager/readme.md

 All this can be changed in the [schema.prisma](./prisma/schema.prisma) file

+Once this is done, you can run the command  : `npx prisma migrate dev`, this will generate all the database structure for you base on the schema.prisma file

 ### Backend

 This project works with **nodejs** for the backend.
 So you need to have this installed in order for the project to work.